elsheikh21/weather-inference-hmm/readme.md

 ## Sampling

-Then we create samples out of our model to be able to reason about it
+Given, the model prior probabilities, transition probabilities, observations, required to generate a number of samples, to be able to evaluate the sequence.

 Check out file `sampling.py`